vicqstream/Philter/README.md

 => [2, 4]
 ```

-Things get more interesting with array of hashes or objects
+Things get more interesting with array of hashes or objects :yum:

 ```ruby
 people = [{ id: 1, name: 'Mark',  email: 'mark@gmail.com'  },